lmfit/asteval/_sources/motivation.rst.txt

 Motivation for asteval
 ########################

 The asteval module allows you to evaluate a large subset of the Python language from within a python program, without using :py:func:`eval`.
 It is, in effect, a restricted version of Python's built-in :py:func:`eval`, forbidding several actions, and using a simple dictionary as a flat namespace.
 A completely fair question is: Why is this desirable?
 That is, why not simply use :py:func:`eval`, or just use Python itself?

 The short answer is that sometimes you want to allow evaluation of user input, or expose a simple or even scientific calculator inside a larger application.
 For this, :py:func:`eval` is pretty scary, as it exposes *all* of Python, which makes user input difficult to trust.
-Since asteval does not support the **import** statement or many other constructs, user code cannot access the :py:mod:`os` and :py:mod:`sys` modules or any functions or classes outside those provided in the symbol table.
+Since asteval does not support the **import** statement (unless explicitly enabled) or many other constructs, user code cannot access the :py:mod:`os` and :py:mod:`sys` modules or any functions or classes outside those provided in the symbol table.

 Many of the other missing features (modules, classes, lambda, yield, generators) are similarly motivated by a desire for a safer version of :py:func:`eval`.
 The idea for asteval is to make a simple procedural, mathematically-oriented language that can be embedded into larger applications.

 In fact, the asteval module grew out the the need for a simple expression evaluator for scientific applications such as the `lmfit`_ and `xraylarch`_ modules.
 An early attempt using the pyparsing module worked but was error-prone and difficult to maintain.
 While the simplest of calculators or expressiona-evaluators is not hard with pyparsing, it turned out that using the Python :py:mod:`ast` module makes it much easier to implement a feature-rich scientific calculator, including slicing, complex numbers, keyword arguments to functions, etc. In fact, this approach meant that adding more complex programming constructs like conditionals, loops, exception handling, and even user-defined functions was fairly simple.
 An important benefit of using the :py:mod:`ast` module is that whole categories of implementation errors involving parsing, lexing, and defining a grammar disappear.
 Any valid python expression will be parsed correctly and converted into an Abstract Syntax Tree.
 Furthermore, the resulting AST is easy to walk through, greatly simplifying the evaluation process.
 What started as a desire for a simple expression evaluator grew into a quite useable procedural domain-specific language for mathematical applications.

 Asteval makes no claims about speed.
 Evaluating the AST involves many function calls, which is going to be slower than Python - often 4x slower